 Edie now offers a yoga class to the staff at Hospice Georgian Triangle.
 A token of her appreciation for the care that her mom received.

-Edie had qualified registered psychotherapist and grief and bereavement counsellor at Hospice Georgian Triangle Jenn Kerr on her podcast to bring more light and conversation to death + grief.
+Edie had Jenn Kerr, a registered psychotherapist and grief and bereavement counsellor with Hospice Georgian Triangle, on her podcast to bring more light and conversation to death and grief.

 Have a listen – Click here